Biology / Landscaping

 The City Biologist reviews proposed Landscape Documentation Packages for compliance with the Malibu Municipal Code and Local Coastal Program, in addition to reviewing all other proposed projects for possible impacts to protected trees and Environmentally Sensitive Habitat Areas.
 The City Biologist is also the chair of the Environmental Review Board.

 For counter hours, visit the Planning Department webpage.
-For instructions on how to submit an application to the Planning Department and to submit documents to the City Biologist, please review the Planning Department Application Submittal & Documents Services handout.
+For instructions on how to submit an application to the Planning Department and to submit documents to the City Biologist, review the Planning Department Application Submittal & Documents Services handout.

 Forms and handouts